yuneun92/LangChain-OpenTutorial/docs/02-Prompt/02-FewShotPromptTemplate.md

     2. Discussion of marketing strategies for the first half of 2024
     3. Ideas for new social media campaigns

     **Minutes:**

     1. **Call to Order:**
        The meeting was called to order by John Smith at 3:00 PM.

     2. **Overview of Recent Market Trends:**
        - John Smith provided a brief overview of the current market trends affecting the industry.
-He highlighted key insights that will influence the marketing strategies moving forward.
+He highlighted key insights that will inform the marketing strategies for the upcoming year.

     3. **Presentations on Strategic Ideas:**
        - **Sarah Johnson (Digital Marketing Manager):**
-         - Presented her ideas for enhancing digital marketing efforts, focusing on SEO improvements and targeted online advertising campaigns.
+         - Presented her strategic ideas focusing on enhancing digital presence through targeted online advertising and SEO optimization.
+         - Suggested exploring partnerships with influencers to broaden reach.

        - **Mike Wilson (Social Media Manager):**
-         - Discussed potential new social media campaigns, emphasizing the importance of engaging content and audience interaction.
+         - Discussed potential new social media campaigns aimed at increasing engagement and brand awareness.
+         - Proposed a series of interactive posts and contests to drive user participation.

     4. **Discussion:**
        - The team engaged in a collaborative discussion regarding the proposed strategies and campaigns.
-Feedback was exchanged, and additional ideas were generated to refine the marketing approach for the upcoming year.
+Feedback was exchanged, and additional ideas were generated to refine the marketing approach.

-    5. **Action Items:**
+    5. **Next Steps:**
-       - Each team member will further develop their proposed strategies and prepare a detailed plan for the next meeting.
+       - Each team member will further develop their proposals and present a detailed plan in the next meeting scheduled for January 15, 2024.
-       - John Smith will compile the insights from the meeting and distribute them to the team for review.
+       - John Smith will compile the insights from this meeting and prepare a summary report for upper management.

-    6. **Next Meeting:**
-       - The next meeting is scheduled for January 15, 2024, at 3:00 PM.

-    7. **Adjournment:**
+    6. **Adjournment:**
-       - The meeting was adjourned by John Smith at 4:30 PM.
+       - The meeting was adjourned at 4:30 PM.

+    **Action Items:**
+    - Sarah Johnson to refine digital marketing strategies.
+    - Mike Wilson to develop a detailed plan for social media campaigns.
+    - John Smith to prepare a summary report for management.

+    **Next Meeting:**
+    - Date: January 15, 2024
+    - Time: TBD

-    **Minutes Prepared by:**
+    **Minutes Prepared by:** [Your Name]
-    [Your Name]
-    [Your Position]
-    XYZ Company
-    [Date]

-    ---
-    *Please review and provide any corrections or additions by [insert deadline].*
+    **Date of Preparation:** December 25, 2023
 </pre>

 ### Resolving Similarity Search Issues in Example Selector